StephanieArgy/StephanieArgy.github.io/now.md

 title: Now
 permalink: /now/
 ---
 Inspired by the Now pages of [Derek Sivers](https://sivers.org/nowff) and [Gregory Brown](http://practicingdeveloper.com/now/) and many others, I've created this list of the things I'm working on now -- to be updated regularly as I finish old things and add new ones.
-(Most recent update: January 8, 2016).
+(Most recent update: January 12, 2016).

 My main work at the moment is in three areas: Story, Coding, Angel Investing.

 ##Story

-* [*A Person Known to Me*](http://www.apersonknowntome.com): A digital dime novel -- an ongoing, epic, multi-installment detective adventure that includes prose, movies, historical context, and illustrations by the wonderful Kati Simon..
+* [*A Person Known to Me*](http://www.apersonknowntome.com): A digital dime novel -- an ongoing, epic, multi-installment detective adventure that includes prose, movies, historical context, and illustrations by the wonderful Kati Simon.

 * A non-fiction account of the final eleven days of my mother's life.
 Alec has dubbed this project my "momoir."